Kuberwastaken/blog/content/index.md

 ---
-title: Hello World
+title: Welcome to Quartz
 ---

-This is my very first blog :)
+This is a blank Quartz installation.
-Hope this project lasts :kekw:
+See the [documentation](https://quartz.jzhao.xyz) for how to get started.